 - Course Specific Requirements:

 - Each week in this virtual edition of MSD 200, each student will be asked to read part of the text, write a brief assignment paper, and post their thoughts on our Discussion Board.
-This may be accomplished any time within the week (except the first week when it is due no later than Thursday).
-The three essay quizzes will be completed at home and sent back to me within five days.
+This may be accomplished any time within the week (except the first week when it is due no later than Friday).
+The three essay quizzes will be completed at home and sent back to me within five days of their issuence.
 The text we will use can be found at our bookstore, titled Organizations and Social Responsibility, ISBN: 9781121257689.
 This is a customized text based on the original: Business and Society, Stakeholders, Ethics, Public Policy, 13th edition, by Lawrence and Weber.